josepadial/federated-lab-multihw/README.md

 -----
 - Energy is only measured via NVML on NVIDIA GPUs in 02; CPU/iGPU/NPU are recorded as "N/D".
 - OpenVINO devices are detected at runtime; unavailable devices are skipped and noted in the CSV.
-- See ADR/0001 and reports/AUDIT_REPORT.md for architecture decisions and audit findings.